steqeq/0000/docs/deploy/linux/install_overview.md

 ## Distro Package Manager Commands versus AMDGPU Installer?

 Users can install the same packages via two CLI interfaces as follows:
-- the linux distro package manager commands.
+- Linux distro package manager commands.
 - a proprietary installer known as the `amdgpu-install` script There is no difference in the final installation state when choosing either CLI.